 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision In our classrooms, all our pupils are encouraged to develop independent learning strategies and self-help skills before seeking adult help i.e. pupils are encouraged to seek help from alternative sources before asking the teacher or teaching assistant.
-These include: Peer support Sourcing classroom resources Selecting and using a range of appropriate tools Developing thinking and learning skills.
-Resources are available for children to use independently within the classroom.
-Equipment can be easily accessed by all to aid independence.
-These include: All staff facilitate independence from all pupils.
+These include: Peer support Sourcing classroom resources Selecting and using a range of appropriate tools Developing thinking and learning All staff facilitate independence from all pupils.
 Pupils have personalised equipment and resources to help them learn including talking tins, coloured overlays, number squares, timers, differentiated learning ladders /toolkits.
 Instructions and expectations are repeated / supported, as necessary.
 Where necessary, students have access to visual timetables, task cards or boards and prompt cards.
-Social & Emotional sessions help to encourage independence and self-help skills.
-A range of personalised resources will be available to support our pupils, such as: Personalised visual timetables / schedules Objects of reference where appropriate NOW and NEXT planning Core Boards Choice Boards Individual workstations (in and out of class, if appropriate) Individual Health Care Plans Individual Risk Assessments Positive Support Plans
+Social & Emotional sessions help to A range of personalised resources will be available to support our pupils, such as: Personalised visual timetables / schedules Objects of reference where appropriate NOW and NEXT planning Core Boards Choice Boards Communication prompts Individual workstations (in and out of class, if appropriate)